Growing aloe vera from a cutting is easier than you might think. In this post, I’m going to show you exactly how to do it step by step.

 - Take the cutting - Choose a part of the stem that has a few root nodes.
 Then cut just below them with a clean pair of sharp pruners.

-- Cure the cutting - Place the aloe vera cutting in a dry location out of direct sunlight for 1-3 weeks.
+- Cure the cutting - Place your aloe vera cutting in a dry location out of direct sunlight for 1-3 weeks.
 The larger it is, the longer it should cure.
 Do not skip this step or it may end up rotting.

-- Prepare the rooting medium - Use a commercial fast-draining medium, or try mixing equal parts of regular potting soil with perlite or pumice, and coarse sand to create your own.
+- Prepare the medium - Use a commercial fast-draining medium, or try mixing equal parts of regular potting soil with perlite or pumice, and coarse sand to create your own.

 - Apply rooting hormone - Dust the entire stem of your aloe vera cutting in rooting hormone.
 Make sure that all of the visible nodes are covered with it for the best results.